prashlkam/prashlkam/README.md

 # 👋 Hi, I'm Prashanth Kamath

 I'm a software developer based in **Bangalore, India**, currently working at **LTIMindtree Ltd.** I enjoy building practical, user-focused applications and experimenting with emerging technologies such as **AI, voice interfaces, and automation**.
 I've had Cerebral Palsy since birth.
 In spite of my severe physical limitations, I took it upon myself to level-up my AI / Tech skills from time to time.
 I also believe that I'm a man of ideas.
 Whenever I get an idea - I have to do something about it.
 To have an idea, and then to just forget about it - I mean, I can't be at peace with myself if I did that.
-My GitHub is a living portfolio where I explore ideas, prototype solutions, and continuously improve my skills through hands-on development approach that's uniquely mine.
+My GitHub is a living portfolio where I explore ideas, prototype solutions, and continuously improve my skills through a hands-on development approach that's uniquely mine.
 Recent developments in AI, leading to the mainstream adoption of Vibe Coding - has really boosted my capabilities in terms of moving from idea to a Proof of Concept.
 Happy that I'm living my dream as a developer / creator...

 My Personal Website:

 [https://prashanthkamath-personalsite.godaddysites.com](https://prashanthkamath-personalsite.godaddysites.com)​

 ---

 ## 🔧 Technical Interests & Skills

-- **Programming Languages:** JavaScript, TypeScript
+- **Programming Languages:** JavaScript, Node-js, TypeScript, Python
 - **Core Areas:**
   - AI-powered and voice-enabled applications
+  - Assistive Technology / Accessibility Tools and Utilities
-  - Web and app development
+  - Web and Web App development
+  - Game development / Gamification
   - Automation and productivity tools
-- **Focus Areas:** User-centric design, experimentation, rapid prototyping
+- **Focus Areas:** User-centric design, Accessibility, Learning / experimentation, rapid prototyping

 ---